srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🪛 Bug Fixes

 - Fixed NPE when stopping audio that has not startet yet
+- Fixed false negative of `Bounds.contains(other)` when other shares borders with containing bounds

 ### 🧽 Cleanup & refactoring